Meet the team

 - Prologue Parent

-Lucy Betts is a freelance Director, Workshop Facilitator and playwright, specialising in work with young people and community theatre.
+Lucy Betts is a freelance Director, Workshop Facilitator and playwright.
 Lucy has been working with young people to create theatre for over 15 years.

-Lucy is a Creative Associate at the Watermill Theatre, Newbury and was associate director of Kiss Me, Kate (2019) and Camelot (2020).
-She directed Lone Flyer at the Watermill Theatre as part of their socially distanced Autumn season.
-In 2018 she was part of the Mid-Career Directing Development Programme at Chichester Festival Theatre.
-She directed Sleeping Beauty at Chichester Festival Theatre in December 2018 and returned to direct The Wizard of Oz as part of their 2019 season.
+Lucy is a Creative Associate at the Watermill Theatre, Newbury.
+She directed Lone Flyer at the Watermill Theatre as part of their socially distanced Autumn season in 2020, transferring to Jermyn Street at Hull Truck in 2021.
+Lucy is a visiting director at Rose Bruford College and Guildford School of Acting.
+In 2018 she was part of the Mid-Career Directing Development Programme at Chichester Festival Theatre, directing Sleeping Beauty in 2018 and The Wizard of Oz in 2019.
+Lucy